unstoppablecarl/downsync/src/markdown/downsync-rules.md

   Taskforce to act in that turn.
 - **Unit Activation**:      Resolving a single unit's actions after moving all units during a Taskforce Activation.
 - **Activated Unit**:       Unit that has already completed its Activation this Round.
-- **Refresh**: Units are refreshed in the Taskforce Designation phase and immediately before a reaction move/action.
+- **Refresh**: Units are refreshed at specific times.
 Some events are triggered when a unit refreshes such as Countermeasure Token regeneration.
 - **LOS**: Line of Sight
 - **ROF**: Rate of Fire